 Push notifications are highly customizable and can also be used to target a particular group of users which makes it all the more a compelling reason to adopt it for information delivery.
 Let’s take a case of a mobile LMS app, the Blackboard Mobile Learn App.
 Wouldn’t it be easier to target all the subscribers of a certain course to announce an important change via push notification than just posting it in announcement section where it tends to get overlooked?
 As far as privacy is concerned or the irritations caused by push notifications, they are fairly easy to disable by the particular user and lets other users continue with the service.

-The push technology has also enabled the rise of messaging apps but I haven’t come across a single e-Learning mobile app which features the messaging as an active component of the app.
+IN-APP MESSAGING: The push technology has also enabled the rise of messaging apps but I haven’t come across a single e-Learning mobile app which features the messaging as an active component of the app.
 Most e-Learning product companies keep harping about making their app more social and collaborative but no one really bothers on doing so actively.
 The current crop of e-Learning products are mostly of monologue nature where the flow of information is unidirectional, from content provider to user.
 Some products have gone a step further and added comment sections or a feedback mechanism but again it isn’t real-time or is only bi-directional.

 To make the flow of information even and balanced among all the users, messaging app like component should be added which will help subscribers of a particular course to interact with each other in real-time.
 It’s pretty much like groups on Whatsapp or the old Yahoo chat rooms.
 This will not only make the app interactive but also collaborative and social at the same time.
 This may seem redundant given the fact that many users would already have stand-alone messaging apps installed.
 But companies tend to forget that, individual subscribers don’t know each other and hence cannot use those stand-alone apps for interaction with other subscribers.